Run this cell to set up packages for lecture.

 - We promise, no matter what your prior experience is, the answer is yes, you belong!

-- Please come to office hours (see the schedule here) and post on Ed for help – we're here to make sure you succeed in this course.
+- Please come to office hours (see the schedule here) and post on Campuswire for help – we're here to make sure you succeed in this course.

 The data: US states 🗽¶